ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 [^extremism]: "[C]ontent from sources rated as far-right by independent news rating services consistently received the highest engagement per follower of any partisan group." https://medium.com/cybersecurity-for-democracy/far-right-news-sources-on-facebook-more-engaging-e04a01efae90

+It's
-It's a terrifying scenario,
+a terrifying scenario,
-but it is real and present,
-not in some hypothetical future.
-We created
+if you know
+the reality
+of social media
+and understand
+the harms
+it causes.

+It is horrifying
+to know
+that there is
-a powerful and inhuman entity
+this powerful and inhuman
+software
-that is causing global destruction.
+causing global destruction.

-We don't
-have to look
-to brand-new
-or recent inventions
-to see an example
-of humans creating
-powerful and inhuman entities
+But entities
-that causes global destruction.
+like that
-That happened
-with very old technology.

-Corporations are
-a real and very old example
-of the horror
-of runaway artificial intelligence.
+have existed
+for centuries.

 Most corporations are
-almost entirely inhuman,
+almost entirely inhuman
-and some are
+and some corporations are
 very very powerful.

-Corporations
+Shareholders
+build corporations
-build processes and procedures to create profit.
+to create profit.
+Profit is
-Profit is good and useful.
+good and useful.
 And the more profit
+the corporations create
-the processes and procedures create the more money the shareholders make.
+the more money
+the shareholders make.
+So the shareholders
-So corporations
+direct their corporations
+to create
-develop their processes and procedures to create as much profit as possible.
+as much profit
+as possible.[^friedmandoctrine]

+[^friedmandoctrine]: "...there is one and only one social responsibility of business—to use its resources and engage in activities designed to increase its profits."
+Friedman, Milton (September 13, 1970). ["A Friedman Doctrine: The Social Responsibility of Business is to Increase Its Profits"](https://www.nytimes.com/1970/09/13/archives/a-friedman-doctrine-the-social-responsibility-of-business-is-to.html).
+The New York Times Magazine.

 But corporations
 don't think
 the way
 that humans do.
 They create profit
+from addiction [^reynolds]
+from colonization,[^eastindia] [^dole]
 from slavery,
-from colonization,[^eastindia] [^dole]
-from climate change,[^shellbpchevron]
-and from
+from genocide, [^ibm] [^calvinklein] and from climate change. [^shellbpchevron]

+It's
-It's a terrifying scenario,
+a terrifying scenario
-but it is real.
+if you know
+the reality
+of corporations
+and understand
+the harms
+they cause.

-It is our past, and present
+It is horrifying
-and if nothing changes
-it will be
-our future.
-We created
+to know
+that there are
-powerful and inhuman entities
+these powerful and inhuman
+entities
-that are causing global destruction.
+causing global destruction.